Are you unsure when to use tallow vs lard, and if they really are healthy to use?

 Greasing Pans

-Before the introduction of non-stick sprays, every kitchen used lard to grease pans and baking dishes.
+Before the introduction of non-stick sprays, every kitchen used animal fats to grease pans and baking dishes.
 Lard has a wonderfully smooth and pliable texture that makes for easy spreading.
-Due to its neutral flavor, it is a great choice for anything you might be cooking.
+On the other hand, it’s also easy to break off a block of tallow, hold it in your fingers, and smear it around the pan – my favorite!

 Soap